 Kiba-dachi (literally: “middle stance”), is typically called a horseback stance, or horse stance, because it looks as though your are riding an imaginary horse (or doing the M.C.
 Hammer slide).

 [photos of kiba-dachi from the front, and side]

 A proper horse stance is much like a ready stance, except that your feet are twice as far apart (e.g., two shoulder widths).
-The center-of-mass must be kept extremely low in horse stance, or your stability will be severely compromised.
+Your center-of-mass must be kept extremely low in a horse stance, or your stability will be severely compromised.
 Students will often try to escape the burning in their thighs by straightening their legs, or by leaning forward -- but they do so at their own peril.
-Stance quality can be easily checked by looking at your shins; your shins should make a 90° angle with respect to the floor, and the toes of both feet should point forward.
+Stance quality can be easily checked by looking at your shins; your shins should make a 90° angle with respect to the floor, with the toes of both feet pointing forward.
 Leaning forward is typically caused by sticking your butt out, as though you were twerking.
 This can be avoided by keeping the pelvis pushed forward as far as possible.

 [photos of incorrect kiba dachi, from the front (high center), and side (leaning)]